rj678/pycausalmatch/README.md

+### this repo is not being developed or maintained any more

 # pycausalmatch

 pycausalmatch is a Python library for causal inference integrated with the process of selecting suitable control groups.

-(I hope develop this as a causal inference project for Big Data with the intent of eventually deploying pipelines)
+(I hope to develop this as a causal inference project for Big Data with the intent of eventually deploying pipelines)